Free Energy of the Cauchy Directed Polymer Model at High Temperature: Introduction

 is non-random.
 By Jensen's inequality, we have a trivial bound $p(\beta)\leq0$.
 It is easy to see that if $p(\beta)<0$, then $\hat{Z}_{N,\beta}^{\omega}$ decays exponentially fast and thus strong disorder holds.
 Therefore, we call the range of $\beta$ with $p(\beta)<0$ \textit{the very strong disorder regime}.

-It has been shown in \cite[Theorem 3.2]{CY06} and \cite[Theorem 6.1]{Com07} that as $\beta$ increases, there is a phase transition from the weak disorder regime, through the strong disorder regime, to the very strong disorder regime, which we summarize in the following. \begin{theorem} There exist $0\leq\beta_{1}\leq\beta_{2}\leq\infty$, such that weak disorder holds for $\beta\in\{0\}\cup(0,\beta_{1})$; strong disorder holds for $\beta\in(\beta_{1},\infty)$; and very strong disorder holds for $\beta\in(\beta_{2},\infty)$. \end{theorem} In \cite[Proposition 1.13]{Wei16}, the author showed that for the Cauchy directed polymer, $\beta_{1}=0$ if and only if the random walk $S-\tilde{S}$ is recurrent, where $\tilde{S}$ is an independent copy of $S$.
-When $\beta_{1}=0$, the model is called \textit{disorder relevant}, since even for arbitrarily small $\beta>0$, disorder modifies the large scale behavior of the underlying random walk.
+It has been shown in \cite[Theorem 3.2]{CY06} and \cite[Theorem 6.1]{Com07} that as $\beta$ increases, there is a phase transition from the weak disorder regime, through the strong disorder regime, to the very strong disorder regime, which we summarize in the following. \begin{theorem} There exist $0\leq\beta_{1}\leq\beta_{2}\leq\infty$, such that weak disorder holds if and only if $\beta\in\{0\}\cup(0,\beta_{1})$; strong disorder holds if and only if $\beta\in(\beta_{1},\infty)$; and very strong disorder holds if and only if $\beta\in(\beta_{2},\infty)$. \end{theorem} In \cite[Proposition 1.13]{Wei16}, the author showed that for the Cauchy directed polymer with $b_{n}\equiv0$ in \eqref{e102}, $\beta_{1}=0$ if and only if the random walk $S$ is recurrent.
+Let $\tilde{S}$ be an independent copy of $S$.
+Since $S-\tilde{S}$ is symmetric and thus $b_{n}\equiv0$ in \eqref{e102}, one can easily check that the recurrence of $S-\tilde{S}$ is also equivalent to $\beta_{1}=0$ by the same method used in \cite[Proposition 1.13]{Wei16}.
+When $\beta_{1}=0$, the model is called \textit{disorder relevant}, since for arbitrarily small $\beta>0$, disorder modifies the large scale behavior of the underlying random walk.

 It is conjectured that $\beta_{1}=\beta_{2}$, i.e., the strong disorder regime coincides with the very strong disorder regime (excluding the critical $\beta$).
-So far, the conjecture has only been proved for the nearest-neighbor directed polymer on $\mathbb{Z}^{d+1}$ with $d=1$ in \cite{CV06} and $2$ in \cite{Lac10}, and for the long-range directed polymer with heavy-tailed random walks with stable exponent $\alpha\in(1,2]$ in \cite{Wei16}.
+So far, the conjecture has only been proved for the nearest-neighbor directed polymer on $\mathbb{Z}^{d+1}$ for $d=1$ in \cite{CV06} and $d=2$ in \cite{Lac10}, and for the long-range directed polymer with underlying random walks in the domain of attraction of an $\alpha$-stable law for some $\alpha\in(1,2]$ in \cite{Wei16}.

-The main purpose of this paper is to show that for disorder relevant Cauchy directed polymer, under some extra mild assumptions, $\beta_{1}=\beta_{2}$, i.e., $\beta_{2}=0$.
-We are going to give full details in the following subsection.
+The main purpose of this paper is to show that for disorder relevant Cauchy directed polymer, under some regularity assumptions on the random walk, $\beta_{1}=\beta_{2}$, i.e., $\beta_{2}=0$.
+We will present the precise results in the next subsection.